wavefrontHQ/docs/pages/doc/ts_rate.md

 </thead>
 <tr>
 <td markdown="span"> [expression](query_language_reference.html#expressions)</td>
-<td>Expression describing the time series to return rates for. </td></tr>
+<td>Expression describing the time series to return rates of change for. </td></tr>
 </tbody>
 </table>

 ## Description

-The `rate()` standard time function returns the rate of change (per second) between adjacent data values in the time series described by the expression. `rate()` returns a separate series of results for each time series described by the expression.
+The `rate()` standard time function returns the rate of change (per second) between adjacent increasing data values in the time series described by the expression.

-For example, consider a metric that counts the total number of logins for an application over time.
-If you're not interested in the total number of logins, but you want to see how fast they are being added, you can use the `rate()` function.
+For example, consider a metric that counts the cumulative total number of logins for an application over time.
+You can use the `rate()` function to see how fast the logins are being added, reported as a number of logins per second.

+`rate()` returns a separate series of results for each time series described by the expression.

 Although you can apply `rate()` to any kind of metric, the intended use is to find the rate of change for counter metrics, which are metrics that report cumulative totals (increasing values) over time.
 Accordingly, `rate()` returns only positive rates of change.
 You can use [`deriv()`](ts_deriv.html) if you want to see rates of change in other kinds of metrics.